Maui Film Festival: Venues

-The festival is nicknamed “Cinema-Under-the-Stars," because it's predominantly held at the open-air Stardust Cinema at the Maui Arts & Cultural Center's A&B Amphitheater.
+The festival is predominantly held at the open-air Stardust Cinema at the Maui Arts & Cultural Center's A&B Amphitheater.
 Films are also projected onto a 50-foot screen set on the slopes of Haleakala at the Wailea Gold and Emerald Golf Courses.

 On June 14, 2018, a special "Toes in the Sand Cinema" event took place at Wailea Beach in front of the Four Seasons Resort Maui, during which short films were screened.

+Starting in 2021, online viewing was made possible by the Speed-of-Light Virtual Cinema.
+People who could not attend in person could purchase tickets to stream films from around the world.